nycmeshnet/docs/content/intro/typical Installs.md

 <br> OmniTik not located next to the Litebeam<br>
 <img src="/img/typicalInstall/OmniAlone.jpg" alt="photo" style="width:400px;height:533px;">

-Other rooftops can connect to the OmniTik, either by using an other Omnitik, if close enough, or we use in some cases an [SXT] (/hardware/sxtsqg5acd/)
+Other rooftops can connect to the OmniTik by using another Omnitik if they are close enough or we use, in some cases, an [SXT] (/hardware/sxtsqg5acd/)

 <br><hr><br>

 **3.- A good rooftop can be "beefed up" to allow for more connectivity.**

-If the rooftop is interesting, good location, high enough, etc.. we may install "sectors" or other tpe of equipement.
-Sectors are antenna that "speaks" AirMax and have a longer range then an OmniTik.
-Or we may install connection to two hubs, etc....
+If the rooftop is interesting (at a good location, it's high enough, etc) we may install "sectors" or other type of equipement.
+Sectors are antennas that communicate via Ubiquiti's AirMax protocol and have a longer range than an OmniTik.
+Additionally, we may connect to two hubs, etc....

 Here three examples.